TagBot — audio waveform logo

 Full write history

-Every tagging session is recorded.
-Restore previous tags, compare what changed, or audit what was written and when.
+Every tagging session is logged.
+Restore previous tag values, compare what changed, or audit what was written and when.

 BATCH

 Point TagBot at a parent folder.
-It discovers all shows inside, inspects each one, and lets you review and write them in a single session.
+It finds all the shows inside, inspects each one, flags anything that needs attention, and lets you step through each review before writing.

 ALPHA